 Portugal hides in a tiny corner of the huge continent of Europe.
 It’s the quiet little brother to loud, boisterous countries like England and Germany.

 But here’s the rub: those countries and their oft-mentioned capitals are mega-expensive.
 If you want to get the most bang for your travel buck, you will need to venture further afield.
-This, friends, is the best reason to visit smaller, lesser-known places like Portugal, and lesser-traveled cities like Porto.
+This, my friends, is the best reason to visit smaller, lesser-known places like Portugal, and lesser-traveled cities like Porto.

 Why visit Porto Portugal?